roboyu/Kimera-Multi/README.md

   2025/01
   - Add more evaluation for loop closures (In `/evalution`):
     - Count monocular inliers and stereo inliers w.r.t. threshold (`10` & `5`) (`analyze_inliers.py`)
+  - Modify for less randomized:
+    - Modify the repository [Kimera-VIO-ROS](https://github.com/RonghaiHe/Kimera-VIO-ROS) to read the pipeline flags for determinical random seed
+    - Modify repositories [dpgo_ros](https://github.com/RonghaiHe/dpgo_ros), [dpgo](https://github.com/RonghaiHe/dpgo) and [Kimera-Distributed](https://github.com/RonghaiHe/Kimera-Distributed) to set random seed for random number generators, then add the input in `1014-example.yaml` (In `/examples`)
+    - Modify the repository [OpenGV](https://github.com/RonghaiHe/opengv) to be the thread-safe random seed using `thread_local`
+    - Modify the repository [Kimera-Multi-LCD](https://github.com/RonghaiHe/Kimera-Multi-LCD) to judge if using the random seed randomizedly

   2024/12
   - Deploy one-key start (In `/example/slam_front`)